What is Capital Rationing?

-Assume that we have the following list of projects with below-mentioned cash outflow and their evaluation results based on IRR, NPV, and PI along with their respective rankings.
+Assume that we have the following list of projects with the below-mentioned cash outflow and their evaluation results based on IRR, NPV, PI, and their respective rankings.
 The capital ceiling for investment is, say, 650.

 |Projects||Initial Cash Outflow||IRR||NPV||PI||IRR||NPV||PI|

-In the table, if we select based on individual method, we will arrive at following result:
+In the table, if we select based on individual method, we will arrive at the following result:

 The results are pretty obvious, and we will go with B, F, E, and D to achieve a maximum value of 760.